scala-developers-bcn/challenges/micro/backlog/README.md

 ```

 To avoid this risk, we want to run the dictionary attack with all the passwords stored in the database and send an alert to the users that have a weak one.
 As this can take quite long, we've agreed to rewrite the code to be more efficient.
 In scala, obviously.

+Best code gets a free pint in the next scala beers :D